dougbutner/web-4/README.md

 If and when the "old system" meets demise, as all things do, we can transition rapidly to a web 4 system like [Effective Collective](https://github.com/dougbutner/effective-collective) or another, as it will already be in place.

 ## Why use the term "Web 4"
-It is my belief that each version of the web must 1) be built on top of the previous version, 2) be fundamentally different than the previous version, and 3) have meaningful impact on society.
+It is my belief that each version of the web must 1) be built on top of the previous version, 2) be fundamentally different than the previous version by introducing new technology, and 3) have meaningful impact on society.

 This proposal for the next iteration of the web is an effort to both expand and shift the path of information science in a direction where the meaningful impact of society involves: 1) empowerment of each individual, which serve as the basis for collective (social), economic, and novel applications; 2) provable identity verification while maintaining complete separation from any federated system, including government, with the side-benefit of lifelong recoverability of private keys, and 3) resonance with our containing systems, like the Solar system, which provides us with free energy daily, akin to free time tokens.

 While an argument could easily be made that DeFi is Web 4, or another emerging tech, like layers on top of blockchains (sidechains) are web 4, both of these are not new.
 DeFi mimics the systems of the past in a better way.
 Sidechains are merely making web 3 more efficient.

-It is my hope that the information presented here will be expanded on and implemented by many developers and systems in the coming years, not for the benefit of the few, but for the empowerment of each individual and the harmony of the human collective.
+It is my hope that the information presented here will be expanded on and implemented by many developers and systems in the coming years, not for the benefit of the few, but for the empowerment of each individual and the harmony of the human collective, and ever layer of Gaia.

 **Notes + References**
 ___

 [1] - Solutions like Civic have proved to be effective in verifying individuality.
 KYC services rely on government-issued identification, physical signature, and minimal, often human-checked bioverification Until the technology is developed for a biometric system resembling the ideas here, this option is viable, though not fully embodying the idea of web 4.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTM1MTU3LDI1Njk3OTIxOSwxMzgzOT
+eyJoaXN0b3J5IjpbMzYzMTM5OTQ3LDI1Njk3OTIxOSwxMzgzOT
 M3NTg0LDM3Njc0MzcyMCwyMDMzODkwMzMxLDE3MTAxMTk1NjYs
 LTE0MjkzMzQyMTksMzAxNjk4NTMsLTE5NDk2MDk2NTAsLTExMj
 I1MTc2MTIsLTE4ODk1OTgwMjUsLTE3MzA0NTQwMDksMTQ3MzM1